ClairePalandri/ClairePalandri.github.io/_pages/home.md

   - The diverse forms of animal farming, from artisanal to industrial, and the tradeoffs they entail;
   - Bridging differences between the statistical approaches of disciplines whose collaboration is needed for such interdisciplinary questions.

-[//]: <>  My work revolves around / One of my main research interests is the heterogeneity of forms of the animal farming system, and the tradeoffs that they entail.